scality/zenko-demo-photobooth/README.md

 After successful replication object will be deleted from local Zenko file system to preserve space.

 Our freshly created data ready to be managed!

-## Parts
-Originally this booth was built and set up using this design [here](https://www.drumminhands.com/2018/06/15/raspberry-pi-photo-booth/).
-It is very well documented and has a GitHub repo with the base script of photobooth making pictures.
-You can find all the hardware parts needed and usefull links on how to get started with raspberry pi.

-For the demo here I used Paspberry Pi 3, Raspberry Pi camera module and 7 inch HDMI touch display.
-Special credit to @smaffulli as he had the original version of this photobooth running in our office room before to fun moments for the team.

-## Dependacies
-The operating system of a choice is the latest image of Raspian Stretch Lite (find them here https://www.raspberrypi.org/downloads/raspbian/).